Judy Yung: Life

-From 1981 to 1983, with a federal grant from the Women’s Educational Equity Program, Yung directed the Chinese Women of America Research Project, resulting in the first traveling exhibit on the history of Chinese American women and the book, Chinese Women of America: A Pictorial History.
+From 1981 to 1983, with a federal grant from the Women's Educational Equity Program, Yung directed the Chinese Women of America Research Project, resulting in the first traveling exhibit on the history of Chinese American women and the book, Chinese Women of America: A Pictorial History.
 She then returned to graduate school to hone her research skills as a historian.

-Upon receiving her Ph.D. in Ethnic Studies, Yung was hired to establish an Asian American Studies program at the University of California, Santa Cruz, where she taught courses in Asian American studies, women's history, oral history, and mixed race until she retired in 2004.
+Upon receiving her Ph.D. in Ethnic Studies in 1990, Yung was hired to establish an Asian American Studies program at the University of California, Santa Cruz, where she taught courses in Asian American studies, women's history, oral history, and mixed race until she retired in 2004.
 She has since devoted her time to writing more books about Chinese American history and serving as a historical consultant with a number of community organizations and film projects.

 In 2002, while working on Chinese American Voices, Judy Yung met Eddie Fung, a POW during World War II.
 They got married a year later and made Santa Cruz their home.
 After her husband died in 2018, Yung moved back to her hometown San Francisco.

+Yung appears in the 2021 documentary The Six, in which she explains the significance of a Chinese poem written by RMS Titanic survivor Fong Wing Sun, and Chinese poetry written by Chinese immigrants while being held at Angel Island in the 1920s and 1930s.

 She died on December 14, 2020, of complications from a fall at her home.
 She was 74 years old.